shenwanxiang/ChemBench/README.md

 print(len(induces2))
 ```

-For example, the chemical space of compounds and labels distribution of the ESOL dataset using cluster split :
+For example, the chemical space of the ESOL dataset using 5fold cluster split :
 ![ESOL split chemical space](https://github.com/shenwanxiang/ChemBench/blob/master/chembench/robustness/cluster_split/cluster_split_results/ESOL/ESOL.png)

 the Kolmogorov-Smirnov statistic on the distribution for the pairwise groups(clusters):